mik14a/VOX4U/README.md

 Import [MagicaVoxel](https://ephtracy.github.io/) vox format file to [Unreal Engine 4](https://www.unrealengine.com/).

+If need to support the vox format in your UE4 project, module available [here](https://github.com/mik14a/VoxFormat).

 ## Requirement

-Unreal Engine 4 4.18 or later.
+Unreal Engine 4 4.25 or later.

+MagicaVoxel 0.99 or later.

 ## Description